Glasgow-Nankai Partnership and Joint Graduate School

 The friendships and networks our students make at Glasgow can last a lifetime: we are in touch with a global community of over 219,000 alumni.
 We welcome students from more than 140 countries world-wide and Chinese students have studied with us since 1886.

-The University is located in Scotland’s largest city, Glasgow, a UNESCO World City of Music and host city of the 2014 Commonwealth Games.
+The University is located in Scotland’s largest city, Glasgow, a UNESCO World City of Music and host city of the 2021 UN Climate Change Conference.
 Renowned for its friendliness, industrial history and cultural heritage, Glasgow is one of the most visited cities and the fourth-largest city in the United Kingdom.
 Our notable alumni include: Adam Smith, seven Nobel laureates, one UK Prime Minister and Scotland’s inaugural and current First Ministers.

 The current Principal of the University of Glasgow is Sir Professor Anton Muscatelli.